Tuesday, October 30, 2012

 "Live Through This is by turns harrowing, sad, funny, and romantic.
 I couldn't put it down."

---Stephanie Perkins, author of Anna and the French Kiss
+--Stephanie Perkins, author of Anna and the French Kiss"Intensely emotional and beautifully crafted, I savored every word."

 --Amanda Grace, author of In Too Deep